Ukraine peace talks little more than a mafia-style shakedown by the US and Russia

 Almost all of them would have been Russian speakers – the people Putin said he was trying to save.

 Oleh Nemchenko, a miner from Dobropillia, is not among the refugees.
-His body is in a hole in the ground near the coal mining pit head.
+His body is in a hole in the ground near the pithead at the nearby coal mine.
 He and his wife, Iryna, hung on as Russian forces bombarded the town.

-“I was lighting a fire in our stove and he went out for a cigarette.
-I don’t know what happened next and cannot remember.
-The next thing I found myself outside looking at his dead body in the street,” she says, rolling her eyes when asked about Putin coming to the rescue of Ukraine’s Russian speakers.
+“I was lighting a fire in our stove, and he went out for a cigarette.
+I don’t know what happened next, and cannot remember.
+The next thing, I found myself outside looking at his dead body in the street,” says Iryna, rolling her eyes when asked about Putin coming to the rescue of Ukraine’s Russian-speakers.

-Donald Trump has often repeated the Putin claim that Ukraine would not have suffered an invasion if it had not looked to join Nato.
-But Russia invaded in 2014 – Ukraine has formally pursued Nato membership only since 2019 and as a result of Moscow’s invasion.
+Donald Trump has often repeated the claim made by Putin that Ukraine would not have suffered an invasion if it had not looked to join Nato.
+But Russia invaded in 2014, while Ukraine has only formally pursued Nato membership since 2019, and as a result of Moscow’s invasion.

-No to the constant requirement that Ukraine continue to make concessions to its invaders, which he described this week at the Munich Security Conference as “unfair”.
+No to the constant requirement that Ukraine continue to make concessions to its invaders – something he described this week at the Munich Security Conference as “unfair”.
+He said the latest talks, which collapsed after only two hours, had been “difficult”.

 Security guarantees from the US, a nation that has not ruled out invading Greenland (part of Denmark) and wants to annex Canada, are worth nothing.